Oyaabuun/COBOL/README.md

 ** There is a reason why big businesses still are dependent on it.
 COBOL Bro is reliable , resilient and COBOL is the fastest way to process data

 ** Next time you do a ATM transaction or online transaction through you credit card or netbanking (SAY ALL HAIL BOSS COBOL for my sweet purchase. )

+I STILL THINK ABOUT THIS QUESTION TO THIS DAY .
+CAN A COBOL CODE BEAT C++ HFT DEVS in terms of stock market transactions??? answer me on telegram @aroy52